credfeto/changelog-manager/README.md

 ### Create a release

+This pulls out all the changes in the [Unreleased] section and adds them to to the release given by the version number.

 ```shell
 dotnet changelog -changelog CHANGELOG.md -create-release 1.2.3
 ```

+Notes:
+- If the specified version already exists then an error will occur.
+- If the specified version is older than the latest release then an error will occur.

 ### Check insert position of changes are all in [Unreleased] section